manishjain1610/The-Heroku-App-Selenium-Java-TestNG-ExtentReport/README.md

     From IntelliJ IDE, you can execute a single class or a single test case from Right-click on classes/Tests from 'testcases' package and select 'Run <test name>'.

     To generate extent reports, right click on testng.xml and select Run testng.xml.

+    To execute tests from command line.
+Change the directory in the batch file, to local directory where project is installed, and execute "run.bat" file.